hugesuccessllc/gcve/README.md

 ```
 curl https://cveawg.mitre.org/api/cve/CVE-2025-8452 > GCVE-1337-2025-00000000000000000000000000000000000000000000000001011111011111010111111001000000000000000000000000000000000000000000000000000000001.json
-# edit in the vulnId, right after the dateUpdated field.
-TODO: script this!
+# edit in the vulnId
 awk 1 GCVE-1337-2025-00000000000000000000000000000000000000000000000001011111011111010111111001000000000000000000000000000000000000000000000000000000001.json >> dumps/gna-1337.ndjson
 ```

+This is mostly automated with `lu-gcveify.rb`, which fetches, edits, and concats with the dump file.

 ## Format experiments!